-- 1.1 The application site is a plot of land occupied by a garage, and parking and grassed areas, which are part of a planning unit of a dwelling known as Caru.
-This is an elevated site that stands between Beckfield Lane and a treed embankment. - 1.2 The site is within development limits of Fairburn.
+1.1 The application site is a plot of land occupied by a garage, and parking and grassed areas, which are part of a planning unit of a dwelling known as Caru.
+This is an elevated site that stands between Beckfield Lane and a treed embankment, there are significant changes in land levels between the site and Beckfield Lane, the site slopes steeply from the north to the south.